Crowfunder/crowfunder.github.io/_posts/linux-is-not-stable/2025-12-31-linux-is-not-stable.md

 I love Linux, it's a great OS, fun to tinker with, giving you plenty of freedom.
 You can learn a lot about its internals just by using it, but sometimes you learn *too much*.
 Maybe it's just my bad luck, maybe it's niche hardware or weird OS configuration, maybe it's a bit of everything.
 Regardless of anything though, I'd never go back to Windows.

+### Footnotes {#footnotes}
-#### [1] - Recently, Windows had a good amount of insane mess-ups, such as [breaking "localhost"](https://www.techpowerup.com/341976/microsoft-breaks-localhost-with-windows-11-october-update-users-forced-to-revert)
+[1] - Recently, Windows had a good amount of insane mess-ups, such as [breaking "localhost"](https://www.techpowerup.com/341976/microsoft-breaks-localhost-with-windows-11-october-update-users-forced-to-revert)

-#### [2] - I'm very well aware that I may as well just go full Neovim rice setup, but when I want to code I code, not bother with learning 1 million hotkeys to select and yank text.
+[2] - I'm very well aware that I may as well just go full Neovim rice setup, but when I want to code I code, not bother with learning 1 million hotkeys to select and yank text.

-#### [3] - [Throttlestop](https://www.techpowerup.com/download/techpowerup-throttlestop/), a Windows utility for controlling CPU thermal throttling for Laptops.
+[3] - [Throttlestop](https://www.techpowerup.com/download/techpowerup-throttlestop/), a Windows utility for controlling CPU thermal throttling for Laptops.

-#### [4] - [godmode](https://www.tomshardware.com/how-to/enable-god-mode-windows-11)  - A "secret menu" on Windows with almost all system management menus aggregated into a single folder, that can be normally searched through.
+[4] - [godmode](https://www.tomshardware.com/how-to/enable-god-mode-windows-11)  - A "secret menu" on Windows with almost all system management menus aggregated into a single folder, that can be normally searched through.

-#### [5] - [Tailscale](https://tailscale.com/) - A SAAS service providing a zero-config VPN based on Wireguard, connecting devices into a full mesh.
+[5] - [Tailscale](https://tailscale.com/) - A SAAS service providing a zero-config VPN based on Wireguard, connecting devices into a full mesh.

-#### [6] - [sysctl](https://wiki.archlinux.org/title/Sysctl) -  A tool that enables setting and reading kernel parameters during runtime.
+[6] - [sysctl](https://wiki.archlinux.org/title/Sysctl) -  A tool that enables setting and reading kernel parameters during runtime.